Are you ready to have your minds blown?

 Lynn ordered an opaque gray window film to put on the dispenser panel.

 They can still see the writing behind, but it really does finish things off.
 I know Lynn learned a lot by taking on this project and she is really happy she did.
-I’ll share more of her thoughts below and tips for doing this yourself!
+I’ll share more of her thoughts below and tips for doing this yourself to get a durable finish!

 The Liquid Stainless Steel directions are excellent as they provide you with a video.
 I highly recommend watching the video at least twice (we always miss something the first time around!) and then follow their instructions to the T.